Jellest/SCwmo/README.md

 Please note that this project is still ongoing and the coding is not complete yet.
 A first version of an autometed Site Classification is expected in the Spring of 2019.
-Watch this resipotory to receive the latest updates.
+Watch this repositories to receive the latest updates.
 For more information or questions, please contact jelle.stuurman @ knmi.nl

 # wmoSC